-Webb et al (2012) used logistic regression analyses on three waves of data (2004, 2006 and 2008) from the English Longitudinal Study of Ageing.
+Webb et al. (2012) used logistic regression analyses on three waves of data (2004, 2006 and 2008) from the English Longitudinal Study of Ageing.
 They found becoming eligible for a free bus pass is associated with increased use of public transport and older people who used more public transport between 2004 and 2008 had a reduced chance of being obese.
 They conclude that the introduction of free bus travel for older residents is associated with increased public transport use and may have a protective effect against obesity.

 Implications for policy and practice